 Independent Study for Students

 A global oil crisis has begun.
-Oil usage worldwide has increased to where the oil supply can only meet 95 percent of it.
+Oil usage worldwide has increased to where the oil supply can only meet 95 percent of the demand.
 Begin the inquiry into the effects of less oil in our lives.

 How Bad Can It Get?